MakeSchool-Tutorials/Intro-Flocking-Swift3/P00-Getting-Started/content.md

 > [challenge]
 >
-> Fill in the body for `vectorTo(point point: CGPoint) -> CGPoint`.
+> Fill in the body for `vectorTo(point: CGPoint) -> CGPoint`.
 It should return the vector from `self.position` to `point`.
 See the math review above if you need help with this!

 <!--  -->